tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Explain to the students that getting good at this type of research is key to succeeding in an emerging field like the blockchain industry.

-Have TAs circulate around the class and ensure students are not stuck.
+Have TAs circulate the class and ensure students are not stuck.
 This should be a generally easy-going activity.

 **Files:**